Corporate Transparency Act:

 Here is what you need to do…

-For companies formed on or after January 1, 2024: | Companies are required to file FinCEN reports within 30 days of formation. – We will remind you each time we form a legal entity for you. |
+For companies formed in 2024: | Companies are required to file FinCEN reports within 90 days of formation. – We will remind you each time we form a legal entity for you. |

-For companies formed before January 1, 2024: | Companies are required to file FinCEN reports by January 1, 2025. – You have time, but tee this up for early 2024. |
+For companies formed before January 1, 2024: | Companies were required to file FinCEN reports by January 1, 2025. – You have time, but tee this up for early 2024. |

-For changes in ownership or control and corrections: | Companies are required to report (1) certain changes in ownership or control within 30 days of the change and (2) corrections to previously filed reports within 30 days of becoming aware of or having reason to know of an inaccuracy. – Please keep these continuing requirements in mind. |
+For changes in entity name, ownership, control, structure or corrections: | Companies are required to report (1) certain changes in ownership control or structure within 30 days of the change and (2) corrections to previously filed reports within 30 days of becoming aware of or having reason to know of an inaccuracy. – Please keep these continuing requirements in mind. |

 Here is how LP can help…